Permanent semester grades are used to compute grade point average (GPA). A cumulative GPA includes all credits completed at Southwest Tech.

 Grade Change Procedures

-Questions about a course grade that appears in a final grade report should be immediately brought to the attention of the instructor.
-An instructor can officially change a grade up to one year after course completion.
+Questions about a course grade that appear in a final grade report should immediately be

 brought to the attention of the instructor.
 Grade dispute procedures can be found in this handbook

 under the Academic Code of Conduct.